Oxsomi/core3/docs/graphics_api.md

 - Graphics pipeline needs to be compatible with currently bound render targets; this means the formats specified in graphics pipeline creation need to match the same formats of the render targets.
 - States of currently used resources need to be correct.
 If you write to a resource it needs to be transitioned to write using the transition command and it needs to specify the first shader which *might* read from/write to it.
 Same is also true when reading from it.
 The state of these resources stays as it was when transitioned unless the same resource was used in a different explicit or implicit transition.
 Implicit transitions can be: binding it as a render target, clearing it, copying it or any other command that is specified in this document as transitioning the resource.
 So this command should only be used if the state of the resource has already changed.
 So when the same resources are already transitioned to read then they stay that until they're modified by something else. *For writes however, it is **essential** to transition them even if they're in write already.
 This is to ensure the command that modified the resource is finished before writing again.*
+- If the state uses a stencil then it needs to set a stencil ref using CommandListRef_setStencil.
+- If the state uses a blend type that uses the blend constants then it has to set the blend constants using CommandListRef_setBlendConstants.

 #### Example of a good (legacy) draw call system (Pseudocode)